danielshaya/reactivejournal/README.md

 buffers get really big.
 At the very least you will probably need to run your JVM with a large memory setting that many be inefficient.
 For latency sensitive applications it will put pressure on the GC which will not be acceptable.

+In such scenarios you can publish your data to ReactiveJournal which shouldn't have any problems keeping up with most feeds (typically writing in the order of 1,000,000/s).
+You can then read your data from ReactiveJournal knowing that the data is safely stored on disk without having to keep any data in memory buffers.

 See more about this topic below in the [Examples](todo) section